All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The numbers paint a stark picture.
 South Asian Americans are roughly twice as likely to develop type 2 diabetes as white Americans, and they develop it at BMIs that standard guidelines consider "normal."
 Heart disease strikes South Asians 5 to 10 years earlier.
 Non-alcoholic fatty liver disease affects up to 40% of the population.

-This means that weight management in South Asians is not about reaching an arbitrary number on the scale.
-It is about reducing visceral fat, improving insulin sensitivity, and lowering cardiovascular risk before complications develop.
+Weight management in South Asians isn't about reaching an arbitrary number on the scale.
+It's about reducing visceral fat, improving insulin sensitivity, and lowering cardiovascular risk before complications develop.

 The Problem with Standard BMI Criteria